panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 Now you have the first grasp of how to use `useState()`.

-Still you have to be aware of common issues that you might encouter when using `useState()`.
+Still, you have to be aware of common issues that you might encounter when using `useState()`.
 Let's continue with them.

 ### 4.1 Where to call *useState()*